nicholschm/theodinprojectWiki/Linux-Installation-Guide.md

 # OPTIONAL: start postgres at system startup
 sudo systemctl enable postgresql
 ```
 Next we need to create our role.
+We recommend using your $USER as your postgres username (the one you see when you open a terminal).
+In moritz@moritz-TECRA-R940:~ the username is moritz.
 Run the following:
 ```
 $ sudo -u postgres createuser yourusername -s
 $ sudo -i -u postgres psql